 From 1998 until 2008, American Vaudeville Museum published Vaudeville Times, a quarterly magazine.
 Each issue ran twenty to twenty-eight pages and included four to ten profiles with photos of vaudevillians, old and new, plus reviews and other showbiz histories.
 Limited quantities of back issues are available and AVM has reissued all forty as a ten volume set.

 AVM principals Frank Cullen and Donald McNeilly, coauthored Vaudeville, Old & New: An Encyclopedia of Variety Performers in America published by Routledge Press in 2007.

 In 2008, AVM made arrangements with the University of Arizona for the permanent housing and preservation of its extensive collections of vaudeville memorabilia.
 The thousands of items in the collection represent one of the largest archives of vaudeville materials in the country and prepares the way for the University of Arizona to become the largest repository of historical vaudeville materials available for research.
 AVM’s materials are the core of the collection at U of A and is attracting other collections.
-There are now, not one, but two, sites out of U of A featuring the vaudeville memorabilia.

 In 2011, AVM principals, Cullen and McNeilly were recipients of The Theatre Museum of NYC’s Award for Excellence in the Preservation of Theatre History.